In this blog I will try to answer these 3 questions:

 The voltage measurement is rather straightforward; the voltage lines connect to the power meter and internal circuitry measures the voltage and waveform.
 As long as the voltage doesn’t exceed the maximum voltage the meter can handle, or fall under some minimum threshold, the meter will be able to get its voltage reading.

-Current Transformers on the other hand, are a bit more complicated.
-In order to measure current, a CT is typically used (other options exist, but are less practical).
+Current measurements, on the other hand, are a bit more complicated.
+In order to measure current, a current transformer is typically used (other options exist, but are less practical).
 In order to work properly, the CT must “wrap” around the primary conductor(s) of each phase, i.e. each phase must pass through its own CT.

 Today, there are multiple types of current sensors; this blog will focus on all “true” CTs, i.e. any CT that has a current output.
 Common current outputs include 5A, 1A, 0.1A or a low mA output.
 These CTs are prolific, and remain the most-widely used type worldwide.
 Each of these current sensors is affected by a VA rating.